selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ---

 ## Overview
 Tableau dashboards are great.
-They empower users to see what they want, and they are dynamic.
-Instead of creating graphs everytime you need, link data and use filters to gain insights instantly.
+They empower users to see what they want.
+Instead of creating graphs everytime you need, link data and use filters to gain insights instantly, so that Lilly from Sales or James from Finance can use them.

 - Type1: One page dashboard for easier navigation
 (Use Google Chrome or full screen mode)